DropSnorz/OwlPlug/README.md

 ## Plugins discovery

-OwlPlug can discover VST2, VST3 and AU Plugins.
+OwlPlug can discover VST2, VST3, AU and LV2 Plugins.
 OwlPlug is compatible with all previously installed plugins as long as they are all in a specific root directory, for example `C:/AudioPlugins`.
 Additional directories can be configured if your plugin setup is fragmented on the filesystem.

 After downloading Owlplug, you can still organize (add, move, delete, ...) your plugins with a file explorer or with your favorite DAW without breaking anything.